2018 14

 Latour 1975 88p

 Tasted in March 2006.
 Medium red.
-Ripe berries with a scent of over-ripeness.
+Ripe berries with a scent of overripeness.
 Quite light.
 It was pleasant on the palate but quite dry in the aftertaste.
-Lacked concentration, sweetness and had too dry tannins on the palate to be a gilt-edged experience.
+It lacked concentration and sweetness, and had quite dry tannins on the palate, making it a less-than-gilt-edged experience.
 It won't profit from additional cellaring.

 Latour 1971 94p